JetBrains/intellij-sdk-docs/topics/ui/controls/split_icon_button.md

 ## How to use

 Make sure that all actions in the popup menu have icons.
-When an action is launched its icon will be used as the main icon.
+When an action is launched, its icon will be used as the main icon.

 ![](behavior.png){width=325}